 Parking Permit Fees:

-Students parking permits may be purchased online via the MyPalomar website (click here to access your MyPalomar account).
+Students parking permits may be purchased online via the MyPalomar website (view step by step instructions on how to purchase a permit [pdf]).

 Permit prices are: